Skip to main content

 Families across China are uploading photos and voice recordings of deceased loved ones to create AI avatars ahead of Qingming Festival 2026.

 The boom has not gone unnoticed by regulators.
-In late 2025, China's Cyberspace Administration (CAC) released a draft regulation targeting "anthropomorphic interactive AI," a broad category that covers chatbots, AI companions, and grief tech services that communicate like humans and engage in emotional interaction.
+In late 2025, China's Cyberspace Administration (CAC) released draft regulations targeting "anthropomorphic interactive AI," a broad category that covers chatbots, AI companions, and grief tech services that communicate like humans and engage in emotional interaction.
+This regulatory move aligns with broader concerns about China's approach to AI governance.

 "If people become trapped in digital grief, it may distort their perception of real-world relationships and emotional health.
 We need guardrails, not just technology." - Gui Mumei, Sociologist, Tianjin Academy of Social Sciences